 Note: The laboratory component includes field collection and species identification.

-Field trip participation required.
+Field trip participation is required.

 BIO 310.
 General Botany.
-4.
+(4 semester hours)

 An introduction to the basics of plant biology including anatomy, physiology, evolution, taxonomy and systematics, and ecology.
 The laboratory component of this course focuses on techniques and experimental design using plants as the model organism.
 Fall, even years.
+Prerequisite: BIO 102.

 Note: The laboratory component includes field collection and species identification.

-Field trip participation required.
+Field trip participation is required.

 BIO 311.
-Structure and Function in Man I. 4.
+Structure and Function in Man I. (4 semester hours)